 Teams shall consist of four to eight members.
-I am recommending, although not requiring, that your team appoint a member to each of four specific roles:
+I recommend that your team appoint a member to each of four specific roles:

 Portfolio Manager

 The portfolio manager is responsible for organizing the team and communicating with me.

 Investment Analyst

 The investment analyst is responsible for developing the investment thesis, or view, that will be incorporated into the subjective characterization of the market.